Ygallo/aqua-kids/README.md

 ## E-commerce Data Model

-In the inclusion of an e-commerce business model for the Aqua kids project , the primary focus aligns with B2C (Business-to-Consumer), where the aim is  to directly engage with parents and guardians seeking swimming lessons for their children.
+In the inclusion of an e-commerce business model for the Aqua kids project, the primary focus aligns with B2C (Business-to-Consumer), where the aim is  to directly engage with parents and guardians seeking swimming lessons for their children.
 To achieve this, the  marketing strategies revolve around building trust with the target audience.

-As an initial step to gauge the platform's viability, a Facebook page and a newsletter campaign was  incorporated into the project.While at this stage, the focus remains B2C, in the future an option to expand to B2B can be explored , such as partnerships with schools or community centres.
+As an initial step to gauge the platform's viability, a Facebook page and a newsletter campaign was  incorporated into the project.While at this stage, the focus remains B2C, in the future an option to expand to B2B can be explored, such as partnerships with schools or community centres.

 Throughout the project, I applied the principles of Object-Oriented Programming (OOP).